NeoRL: Efficient Exploration for Nonepisodic RL: Introduction

 \section{Introduction}

 In recent years, data-driven control approaches, such as reinforcement learning (RL), have demonstrated remarkable achievements.
 However, most RL algorithms are devised for an episodic setting, where during each episode, the agent interacts in the environment for a predetermined episode length or until a termination condition is met.
 After the episode, the agent is reset back to an initial state from where the next episode commences.
 Episodes prevent the system from blowing up, i.e., maintain stability, while also restricting exploration to states that are relevant to the task at hand.
 Moreover, resets ensure that the agent explores close to the initial states and does not end up at undesirable parts of the state space that exhibit low reward.
 In simulation, resetting is typically straightforward.
-However, if we wish to enable agents to learn by interacting with the real world, resets are often prohibitive since they typically involve manual intervention.
+However, if we wish to enable agents to learn and adapt by interacting online with the real world, resets are often prohibitive since they typically involve manual intervention.
 Instead, agents should be able to learn autonomously~\citep{sharma2021autonomous} i.e., from a single trajectory.
-While several works in the Deep RL community have addressed this challenge, (c.f.,~\cref{sec:related_work}), the theoretical results for this setting are fairly limited.
-In particular, the setting has been extensively studied for finite state and action spaces~\citep{kearns2002near, brafman2002r, jaksch10a} and linear systems~\citep{abbasi2011regret, simchowitz2020naive, dean2020sample, lale2020logarithmic}.
-However, the extension to nonlinear systems is much less understood.
+This problem is extensively studied in adaptive control~\citep{adaptivecontrol}, where classical works focus on controller design~\citep{lai1982least, lai1987asymptotically, krstic1992adaptive, krstic1995nonlinear, annaswamy2023adaptive} and not on the exploration/learning aspect of the problem.
+Only a few works consider these two aspects jointly~\citep{abbasi2011regret, cohen2019learning, dean2020sample, simchowitz2020naive,zhao2024data}.
+However, these works study linear systems with quadratic costs, i.e., the LQR setting.
+While several works in the deep RL community have also studied this problem, (c.f.,~\cref{sec:related_work}), the theoretical results for this setting are fairly limited.
+In particular, theoretical results mostly exist for the finite state and action spaces~\citep{kearns2002near, brafman2002r, jaksch10a} and the extension to nonlinear systems with continuous spaces is much less understood.
 In our work, we address this gap and propose a practical RL algorithm that is grounded in theory.
-In particular, we make the following contributions. \paragraph{Contributions} \begin{enumerate}[leftmargin=0.5cm] \item We propose, \neorl, a novel model-based RL algorithm based on the principle of optimism in the face of uncertainty. \neorl operates in a nonepisodic setting and picks average cost optimal policies optimistically w.r.t.~to the model's epistemic uncertainty. \item We show that when the dynamics lie in a reproducing kernel Hilbert space (RKHS) of kernel $k$, \neorl exhibits a regret of $\setO(\beta_T \sqrt{T \Gamma_T})$, where the regret, akin to prior work, is measured w.r.t~to the optimal average cost under known dynamics, $T$ is the number of environment steps and $\Gamma_T$ the maximum information gain of kernel $k$~\citep{srinivas}.
-Our regret bound is similar to the ones obtained in the episodic setting~\citep{kakade2020information, curi2020efficient, sukhija2024optimistic, treven2024ocorl} and Gaussian process (GP) bandit optimization~\citep{srinivas, chowdhury2017kernelized, scarlett17a}.
+In particular, we make the following contributions. \paragraph{Contributions} \begin{enumerate}[leftmargin=0.5cm] \item We propose, \neorl, a novel model-based RL algorithm based on the principle of optimism in the face of uncertainty. \neorl operates in a nonepisodic setting and picks average cost optimal policies optimistically w.r.t.~to the model's epistemic uncertainty. \item We show that when the dynamics lies in a reproducing kernel Hilbert space (RKHS) of kernel $k$, \neorl exhibits a regret of $\setO(\Gamma_T \sqrt{T})$, where the regret, akin to prior work, is measured w.r.t~to the optimal average cost under known dynamics, $T$ is the number of environment steps, and $\Gamma_T$ the maximum information gain of kernel $k$~\citep{srinivas}.
+Our regret bound is similar to the ones obtained in the episodic setting~\citep{kakade2020information, curi2020efficient, sukhija2024optimistic, treven2024ocorl} and Gaussian process (GP) bandit optimization~\citep{srinivas, chowdhury2017kernelized, scarlett17a} and is sublinear for common kernel such as the exponential kernel.
 To the best of our knowledge, we are the first to obtain regret bounds for the setting. \item \looseness=-1 We evaluate \neorl on several RL benchmarks against common model-based RL baselines.
 Our experimental results demonstrate that \neorl consistently achieves sublinear regret, also when neural networks are employed instead of GPs for modeling dynamics.
 Moreover, in all our experiments, \neorl converges to the optimal average cost. \end{enumerate}